yuanz03/tp/docs/DeveloperGuide.md

 1. Editing a player while all players are being shown

-    1. Prerequisites: List all players using the `list` command.
-At least one player must already exist in PlayBook.
+    1. Prerequisites: At least one player must already exist in PlayBook.

     1. Test case: `edit pl/John Doe p/98767899`<br>
        Expected: `John Doe`'s phone number is updated to `98767899`.
 Details of the edited player are shown in the status message.